d0sse/macFox-theme/README.md

 ![Dark Screenshot](screen-dark.jpg "Screen")

 #### How to install
-To start using MaterialFox UPDATED, follow these steps:
+To start using MacFox, follow these steps:

 1. Go to the following url address about:config
 2. Ensure the following properties are set to true: